-On the death of Perdicess, a redistribution of offices took place throughout the empire.
-This second partition, known as the partition of Triparadiaus, took place in 321 B. C., and it was then that Stasanor of Soli was allotted Bactria and Sogdia, Stasanor of Soli was allotted Bactria and Sogdia, Stasander the Cypriot being at the same time appointed
+On the death of Perdiceas, a redistribution of offices took place throughout the empire.
+This second partition, known as the partition of Triparadisus, took place in 321 B. C., and it was then that Stasanor of Soli was allotted Bactria and Sogdia, Stasander the Cypriot being at the same time appointed

-1 The Spanish Chronicler, Circa 400 A.D.
-His Universal History was immensely popular in the Middle Ages.
+1 The Spanish Chronicler, Circa 400 A. D. His Universal History was immensely popular in the Middle Ages.

-2 Apud Photium, Biblothee: LXXXI.
+2 Apud Photium, Biblothec: LXXXI.

-Do.
-XCU.
+3 Do.
+XCII.

-4 Or, as Bevan thinks, was dismissed for incompotence (after the revolt of the momenturies).
+4 Or, as Bevan thinks, was dismissed for incompetence (after the revolt of the mercenaries).
 Perhaps the experiment of putting a native in a position of authority was not a success.

 to the neighbouring provinces of Drangiana and Aria1.
-We know that Stasanor was still in chargein 316 B. C., for Diodorus records the fact that Antigonus dared not replace him2: Oxyartes continued in office as Satran of the Kabul valley. and possibly both he and Stasanor assumed a semiindependent position soon after the death of Alexander.
-Hence, perhans, Diodorus is led to call him a "Bactrian king".
+We know that Stasanor was still in chargein 316 B. C., for Diodorus records the fact that Antigonus dared not replace him2; Oxvartes continued in office as Satrap of the Kabul valley, and possibly both he and Stasanor assumed a semiindependent position soon after the death of Alexander.
+Hence, perhaps, Diodorus is led to call him a "Bactrian king".
 Or is Diodorus thinking of Plutarch's assertion that Oxyartes was a brother of Darius?
 The Satrapy of the Kabul or Parapamisus extended to the Cophenes or Kabul river, and as controlling the Khyber Pass, was, as Alexander perceived, of considerable importance.
-It is probable that Oxyartes continued to hold his position till Chandragunta (303 B. C.) brought Seleucus Nicator to his knees, and forced the "ever-victorious" monarch to code the Province of Kabul, together, probably with Arachosia.
-Aria, and at any rate, a part of Gedrosia.
-The other Greek rulers in India' (Pithon Eudamus and the rest) had been swept away long before.
+It is probable that Oxyartes continued to hold his position till Chandragupta (303 B, C.) brought Seleucus Nicator to his knees, and forced the "ever-victorious" monarch to cede the Province of Kabul, together, probably with Arachosia, Aria, and at any rate, a part of Gedrosia.
+The other Greek rulers in India3 (Pithon Eudamus and the rest) had been swept away long before.

-1 Diodorus Siculus, XVIII, 9.
-Mc, Crindle mixes them up "Invasion of India"; p 411.
+1 Diodorus Siculus.
+XVIII.
+9. Mc.Crindle mixes them up "Invasion of India", p 411.
 V. A. Smith ignores Philip (Early History of India, p 109).

-3 A colleague of Oxyartes, Arrian Anab: VI, 15.
-But the text must be corrupt: Pithon was in charge of the Lower Indus.
+3 A colleague of Oxyartes.
+Arrian Anab: VI.
+15. But the text must be corrupt; Pithon was in charge of the Lower Indus.